vukics/cppqed/CPPQEDcore/doc/rationale.markdown

 * Passing dcomp by reference is slightly faster if no optimizaton is used, but if the function is `inline`d, there is no difference.

 * In structure::Interaction, it would be an interesting possibility to supply the type of the base class plugs as a compile-time vector (e.g. JaynesCummings could be derived from structure::Interaction`<mpl::vector<QbitBase,ModeBase> >`).
 Then, Composite could do much more static sanity checks.
-The problem with this is that in this case these would appear in Act as well and creep into the user interface, but this could be perhaps avoided somehow?
+The problem with this is that in this case these would appear in composite::_ as well and creep into the user interface, but this could be perhaps avoided somehow?